fubar2/treeval_gal/README.md

 <h3>Galaxy architecture - workflows, subworkflows and tools</h3>

-In Galaxy workflows, tools control third-party analysis application code through an abstract interface, configured by the wrapper XML document.
-This isolation layer allows the Galaxy server to automatically provide data and parameter requirements in a GUI, using familiar input widgets and explanatory text.
-It also allows Galaxy tools to interoperate transparently for users as they connect them with noodles in workflows.
+Galaxy tools are configured to control third-party analysis application code by a wrapper XML document.
+Applications are hidden from the server behind an abstract tool interface.
+This isolation layer allows the
+Galaxy workflow user to control data and parameter requirements for any tool, using familiar input widgets and explanatory text, without any additional programming.
+Data flow between any two suitable tools is controlled by connecting them in a GUI, without additional programming.

 As a first try, it makes sense to more or less **re-use the NF subworkflow and module logic in Galaxy**.
 Without content expert guidance, there is no information to guide improvements to the existing workflow logic, so the goal is to copy it and duplicate functionality.